NVIDIA/tensorrt-laboratory/README.md

 Combines the ideas of the first two examples to implement the compute side of an inference service.
-The code show an example (`/* commented out */`) on how you might link to an external decode/data service provider via System V shared memory.
+The code show an example (`/* commented out */`) on how you might link to an external data service (e.g. an image decode service) via System V shared memory.

 This example is based on our flowers demo, simplified to skip the sysv ipc shared memory input buffers.
-Typically this demo is run using ResNet-152, in which case, the compute is sufficient large not to warrant a discrete thread for performing the async H2D copy.
+Typically this demo is run using ResNet-152, in which case, the compute is sufficiently large not to warrant a discrete thread for performing the async H2D copy.
 Instead the entire inference pipeline is enqueued by workers from the CudaThreadPool.

 ### Internals